 For more information on Unitarian Universalism click here.

-Before 1997, there was no Unitarian Universalist Fellowship in the Northern Neck.
-A recent arrival, David Daugherty, wondered if there were Unitarian Universalists in the area who might be interested in meeting together.
-He obtained a list of those who belonged to the Church of the Larger Fellowship and contacted people in the area.
-As a result, he met with Susan Fallin, Ina Fuller, and Janet Sutton.
-Beginning in October 1997, home-based meetings were held every other Sunday.
+Before 1997, there was no Unitarian Universalist Fellowship in Virginia’s Northern Neck.
+That year, newcomer David Daugherty wondered whether other Unitarian Universalists in the area might be interested in gathering together.
+Using a list from the Church of the Larger Fellowship, he reached out to local members and soon connected with Susan Fallin, Ina Fuller, and Janet Sutton.
+In October 1997, the first home-based meetings began, held every other Sunday.

-In the spring of 1998, the group began meeting at the Lancaster Community Library.
-Linda Lane-Hamilton and David Hamilton, from the Williamsburg Unitarian Universalist Church, met with the group in several development sessions.
-After this, they decided to meet every Sunday, to become a Fellowship, and adopt a name indicating a wide territory.
-Thus, the Unitarian Universalist Fellowship of the Rappahannock (UUFR) came into being.
+By spring 1998, the group had grown and moved to the Lancaster Community Library.
+With guidance from Linda Lane-Hamilton and David Hamilton of the Williamsburg Unitarian Universalist Church, the group decided to meet weekly, form a formal Fellowship, and adopt a name reflecting their broader regional reach—the Unitarian Universalist Fellowship of the Rappahannock (UUFR).

-President Bob Weekley initiated a search for a long-term rental or purchase of property for a permanent home for our Fellowship in June 2000.
-A great deal of planning and activity led to the ground-breaking ceremony on June 3, 2007.
-The first Sunday service in the not-yet-finished building was on August 17, 2008, and then on November 16, 2008, the building was officially dedicated.
+In June 2000, under President Bob Weekley, UUFR began the search for a permanent home.
+Years of planning led to the groundbreaking ceremony on June 3, 2007.
+The first service in the not-yet-finished building took place on August 17, 2008, and the building was officially dedicated on November 16, 2008.

 Unitarian Universalist